-The Pennybacker Bridge carries TX Loop 360, also known as the Capital of Texas Highway, across Lake Austin and the Colorado River in Austin, Texas.
-It is named for Percy Pennybacker who designed bridges for the Texas Highway Department and who was a pioneer in the technology of welded structures.
+The Pennybacker Bridge carries Texas Route Loop 360 (Capital of Texas Highway) across Lake Austin and the Colorado River in Austin, Texas.
+It is named for Percy Pennybacker, who designed bridges for the Texas Highway Department and who was a pioneer in the technology of welded structures.

-The four-lane crossing was dedicated on November 29, 1982 by Austin mayor Carole McClellan and opened to traffic on December 3 at a total cost of $10 million.
-It was the second bridge of its type in the world at the time of its completion.
-The Pennybacker Bridge received the 1984 Federal Highway Administration’s Excellence in Highway Design award and in 1992, the Austin members of the Consulting Engineers Council of Texas selected the bridge as the most innovative example of Austin architecture.1
+The Pennybacker Bridge was completed at the cost of $10 million, dedicated on November 29, 1982, and opened to traffic on December 3.
+1 It was the second bridge of its type in the world.
+The crossing received the 1984 Federal Highway Administration’s Excellence in Highway Design award.
+In 1992, the Austin members of the Consulting Engineers Council of Texas selected the bridge as the most innovative example of local architecture.

 - Status: Active - Automobile

 - Main Span Length: 600 feet